Lensym News & Updates

 Construct validity: do items measure the intended concept?
 Operationalization, convergent/discriminant and factor evidence, and common threats to validity.

-Leading vs Loaded Questions: How to Spot (and Fix) Them
+Leading vs Loaded Questions: Examples & How to Rewrite Both

-Completion rates and drop-off patterns diagnose design problems.
-Where abandonment occurs, predictors of non-completion, and changes that improve finish rates.
+What completion rates to expect, where respondents drop off, design predictors of non-completion, and 7 changes that reliably improve finish rates.

-How to Calculate Survey Response Rate (With Examples and Formula)
+How to Calculate Survey Response Rate: AAPOR Formula

-Measurement error is the gap between true values and observed responses.
-Random vs. systematic error, survey design sources, and strategies to reduce both.
+Measurement error is the gap between true and observed survey responses.
+The 4 sources of error, examples of each, and design choices that reduce both.

 Internal vs External Validity in Surveys: What Researchers Overlook